 - 1. Connect the AirLink gateway to a router that has been configured for PCI compliance. - 2.
+Log in to ACEmanager: - · User Name: "user" (entered by default) - · Default Password: - For devices that support unique passwords, the default password is printed on the device label. - · For other devices, the default password is 12345.

+Note: For system security, and in accordance with PCI recommendations, ensure that you change the default ACEmanager password.
+The new password must be at least 8 characters long.
+For more information, see Change Password on page 384.

-Log in to ACEmanager.
-(User name is user; default password is 12345.)
-Change the password regularly, in accordance with PCI recommendations. - 3.
-Go to the Admin tab and change the default password.
-Do not share the ACEmanager password. - 4.
-Go to Applications > ALEOS Application Framework and set the ALEOS Application Framework field to Disable.
+3. Go to Applications > ALEOS Application Framework and set the ALEOS Application Framework field to Disable.

-3: Status
+>> 3: Status

-All fields in the Status group are read-only and provide information about the AirLink gateway.
+All fields in the Status group are read-only and provide information about the AirLink MP70.
 Depending on individual settings, the onboard radio module, and the type of network, the actual status pages may look different than the pages shown here.